imgui-rs/imgui-rs/README.markdown

 The most tested platform/renderer combination is `imgui-glium-renderer` + `glium` + `imgui-winit-support` + `winit`, but this is not the only possible combination.
-There's also `imgui-gfx-renderer`, and you can find additional 3rd party crates that provide a wider support for more libraries (e.g. raw OpenGL, SDL2).
+There's also `imgui-glow-renderer`, which will increasingly replace `glium`, and you can find additional 3rd party crates that provide a wider support for more libraries (e.g. raw OpenGL, SDL2).
 You can also write your own support code if you have a more advanced use case, because **imgui-rs is not tied to any specific graphics / OS API**.

 ## Compiling and running the demos